 Looking Ahead: Wichita Housing Market in 2026

-The Wichita market enters 2026 as a healthy seller’s market despite increased inventory.
-As mortgage rates stabilize at their lowest levels in years, buyer activity is expected to pick up.
+The Wichita market enters spring 2026 as a very competitive environment.
+With inventory depth providing selective supply and homes selling faster than the national average, both buyers and sellers must stay agile.
 To secure your financing in one of the nation’s most resilient markets, connect with our Wichita Mortgage Team today.